AdellTatr/korpsearch/README.md

 python build_indexes.py --corpus corpora/bnc-100k.csv --features word lemma pos --max-dist 2
 ```

 `--max-dist` tells how many different binary indexes that will be created: it's the maximum adjacent distance between the tokens in the query.
 The default setting is 2.
-If you only want unary indexes you can set `--max-dist` to 0, and if you want mroe control you can use the `--templates` option instead of `--features`.
+If you only want unary indexes you can set `--max-dist` to 0, and if you want more control you can use the `--templates` option instead of `--features`.

 Note that this can take quite some time for large corpora.
 If you use [PyPy](https://www.pypy.org/) it will be around twice as fast.